gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 amongst actions.
 For probabilities can only be meaningfully assigned to the items of a complete list of contingencies, or to the intervals of a variable whose meaning is in stable dependence on such a list" (1990: 186-187)

+Furthermore, Shackle was not impressed by attempts like "fuzzy logic" to patch up the shortcomings of a probablistic theory of choice:

 "I have to express the conviction that this great arabesque of brilliant intellectual endeavor [represented by fuzzy logic]